LLNL/shroud/docs/input.rst

        If the first character is a #, ignore indention and write in column 0.
        Useful for preprocessing directives.

-0
+^

-       If the first character is 0, ignore indention and write in column 0.
+       If the first character is ^, ignore indention and write in column 0.
-       Useful for comments.
+       Useful for comments or labels.

 @